 Active Listening: A Vital Skill in the Dispatcher's Toolbox

-Written by: Justin Prescott,
+Written by: Justin Prescott

-AEP Director of Online Education
+AEP Director of Operations

 In the high-stress world of 911 emergency dispatch, effective communication is paramount.
 Dispatchers are the vital link between those in distress and the emergency responders who can save lives.
 In such a critical role, mastering the art of active listening is a skill that can make all the difference.
 Below, we explore what active listening is and how it can be taught effectively to 911 professionals, adding yet another valuable tool to their ever-expanding toolbox.